 Spanish: Film history, film reception, "useful" film, Latin American film and other forms of mass media, Latin American literature, service-learning.

-Lisa Rabin is Associate Professor of Spanish and Director of Graduate Studies in the Department of Modern & Classical Languages at George Mason University.
-Dr. Rabin teaches film, media and cultural studies in Spanish and is an affiliate of the Cultural Studies department at Mason.
+Lisa Rabin is Associate Professor of Spanish at George Mason University, where she teaches Spanish-language film, media and cultural studies in the Department of Modern & Classical Languages and is an affiliate of the Cultural Studies Program.
 She received her B.A. in Spanish & French from Pomona College in 1982 and her Ph.D. in Spanish from Yale University in 1993.
-Dr. Rabin’s current research concerns the social history of educational film.
+Dr. Rabin’s current research concerns the social history of educational film in area studies classrooms of the mid-20th century.

 I am currently researching and writing on the distribution and exhibition history of Julien Bryan's educational film shorts in US classrooms from the post-World War II period to the 1980s.
 I am also examining Julien Bryan's long career on the travel-lecture film circuit, from his 1918 lantern slides on the European Front of World War I to his interactive discussions with schoolchildren on the 1960s shorts he produced on post-colonial African nations and cultures.